tangentsoft/pidp8i/doc/class-simh.md

 That adjusts the path, then imports all of the generic functionality from the PiDP-8/I `lib` directory into the current namespace.

-We do not pull the `mkos8` components into `teco-pi-demo` because they are intended only to be used by `libexec/mkos8`.
-If you find something in the `lib/mkos8` directory that you think is widely useful, make a case for it on the mailing list, and we'll see about moving it to either the `simh` or `pidp8i` namespace.

 The `sys.path.insert` business assumes that your script is installed into the PiDP-8/I's `bin` directory alongside `teco-pi-demo`.
 If you've